Utsira/WorkingCopyCodeaClient/README.md

 ##### Copy as a single file

-Multiple lua files are concertinaed together in "paste into project" format.
-If WCCC sees an `Info.plist` file in the root of the repository, it reads that first to determine the order to concertina the lua files in.
-If additional lua files are found not mentioned in `Info.plist`, these will be added to the end of the concertina-ed file.
-If no `Info.plist` file is found, WCCC will concertina the files in the order in which they appear in the repository (nb this could be wrong, and you might have to reorder the tabs once you paste the project in Codea).
+Multiple lua files are concatenated together in "paste into project" format.
+If WCCC sees an `Info.plist` file in the root of the repository, it reads that first to determine the order to concatenate the lua files in.
+If additional lua files are found not mentioned in `Info.plist`, these will be added to the end of the concatenate-ed file.
+If no `Info.plist` file is found, WCCC will concatenate the files in the order in which they appear in the repository (nb this could be wrong, and you might have to reorder the tabs once you paste the project in Codea).
 WCCC expects to find all of the .lua files in one location (ie a single folder on the root, or just in the root itself), and will only search folders one layer past the root of the repository

 ##### Link/ Relink